preciofishbone/OmniaFx/docs/tutorials/omnia-learn/omnia-feature/README.md

 - Feature with C#

     It is mandatory to put feature-with-C# in Worker project.
-Because the feature-handler.cs (queue job) need to be registered in the Worker.
+Because feature-handler.cs (queue job) have to be registered in the Worker.

 - Feature without C#

     It is recommended to put feature-without-C# in Web project.
 So that you can easily control the feature and manifest load rule in the same place.

 > Note: After deploying, features will be stuck with a service (Web or Worker) that contains it.
-You should not move the features to other service.
+You should not move the features to other services.

 ## How to create a feature

 You can visit the [Create a Feature](https://github.com/preciofishbone/OmniaFx/tree/master/docs/tutorials/first-extension/create-feature#create-a-feature) part in [Create Extension](https://github.com/preciofishbone/OmniaFx/tree/master/docs/tutorials/first-extension#build-your-first-extension-like-a-boss) tutorial to learn how to create a feature step by step.